Non-Markovianity in High-Dimensional Open Quantum Systems using Next-generation Multicore Optical Fibers: Abstract

 \section{Abstract}

 With the advent of quantum technology, the interest in communication tasks assisted by quantum systems has increased both in academia and industry.
 Nonetheless, the transmission of a quantum state in real-world scenarios is bounded by environmental noise, so that the quantum channel is an open quantum system.
-In this work, we study a high dimensional non-Markovian open quantum system in a multi-core optical fiber by characterizing the environmental interaction as quantum operations, which here correspond to phase flips between pairs of computational basis states.
-The experimental platform is currently state-of-the-art for space division multiplexing optical fiber communication, which can serve as a robust channel for high-dimensional quantum communication.
-To test the channel, we perform a quantum communication task in the prepare-and-measure scenario.
-The non-Markovian nature of the system is demonstrated by implementing a Quantum Vault protocol.
-A better understanding of the phase noise in multi-core fibers could improve the stability and quality of several real-world communication protocols since they are a prime candidate to increase the telecom data transmission rate worldwide.
+In this work, we study a high-dimensional open quantum system in a multicore optical fiber by characterizing the environmental interaction as quantum operations corresponding to probabilistic phase-flips.
+The experimental platform is currently state-of-the-art for quantum information processing with multicore fibers.
+At a given evolution stage we observe a non-Markovian behaviour of the system, which is demonstrated through a proof-of-principle implementation of the Quantum Vault protocol.
+A better understanding of phase-noise in multicore fibers will improve several real-world communication protocols, since they are a prime candidate to be adopted in future telecom networks.